Having a pet can be a rewarding, entertaining, and downright dirty experience.

 The coat of the Turkish Van is soft and medium in length, with a dense undercoat that sheds very little and is simple to maintain with a once-per-week brushing.

-A Turkish Van is unique not just because it is as soft as a cashmere sweater but also because it enjoys something that most other cats despise: water.
-This cat is a lot of fun to have around, even though it’s not the best choice for a lap pet.
+A Turkish Van is unique because it is as soft as a cashmere sweater and enjoys something that most other cats despise: water.
+This cat is a lot of fun, even though it’s not the best choice for a lap pet.

 10. Korat

-The Korat is a beautiful breed that originated in Thailand; it has a coat that is silver-blue in color, is short, thick, and silky, and it sheds very little.
+The Korat is a beautiful breed that originated in Thailand; it has a silver-blue coat, is short, thick, and silky, and sheds very little.

 Because of this, maintaining its appearance is a straightforward task.
-If you do discover a Korat, you will have a devoted lap cat for the duration of your care of the animal.
+If you discover a Korat, you will have a devoted lap cat for your animal care.

 11. Colorpoint Shorthair

-What type of domestic Shorthair do you get when you cross a Siamese with a regular domestic shorthair?
+What type of domestic Shorthair do you get when crossing a Siamese with a regular shorthair?
 The sophisticated Colorpoint Shorthair breed.

 They are cat breeds that don’t shed much hair because it has a short coat.
-It is also quite affectionate toward its owners, which requires a great deal of attention.
+It is also quite affectionate toward its owners, which requires much attention.

 12. Russian Blue

-The stunning silvery-blue color of the Russian Blue, which is so recognizable, makes this cat a real head turner.
-Not only does this cat have a thick coat that sheds very little, but Russian Blues also generate less of a protein known as Fel-d1, which is the primary allergen in cats and is responsible for allergic responses.
+The stunning silvery-blue color of the Russian Blue, which is so recognizable, makes this cat a real head-turner.
+Not only does this cat have a thick coat that sheds very little, but Russian Blues also generate less of a protein known as Fel-d1, the primary allergen in cats and is responsible for allergic responses.

 13. Sphynx

-The hairless Sphynx is an excellent option for potential owners who wants cat breeds that don’t shed fur all over the upholstery.
+The hairless Sphynx is an excellent option for potential owners who want cat breeds that don’t shed fur all over the upholstery.

 However, this does not free you of all responsibility for maintaining your pet.
-Cat experts recommend that you wash them once every few weeks in order to remove any extra oil from their coat.
+Cat experts recommend washing them once every few weeks to remove extra oil from their coats.

-The Sphynx is a sociable, loving lap cat that usually enjoys humans and other pets, despite their intimidating exterior concealing the notion that they are a social animal.
+The Sphynx is a sociable, loving lap cat that usually enjoys humans and other pets despite its intimidating exterior concealing the notion that they are a social animal.

 14. Abyssinian

 Consider getting an Abyssinian if you want a cat with a dog’s personality.
-They are eager to learn new things, like playing, and thrive on the attention of the people who care for them.
-Their short, thick coat sheds very little, and they require very little maintenance because of it.
+They are eager to learn new things, like playing, and thrive on the attention of those who care for them.
+Their short, thick coat sheds very little and requires very little maintenance.

 15. Bengal